Open Research Area 7th Call for Proposals

-With the goals of funding high quality research within their own countries and strengthening international cooperation by working with some of the best researchers internationally, ANR, DFG, ESRC and SSHRC are launching a sixth ORA call for proposals in order to fund the best joint research projects.
+With the goals of funding high-quality research within their own countries and strengthening international co-operation by working with some of the best researchers internationally, ANR, DFG, ESRC and SSHRC are launching a seventh ORA call for proposals in order to fund the best joint research projects.
 The scheme will provide funding for integrated projects by researchers coming from at least three of the four subscribing countries.

 Proposals may involve any of the disciplines, thematic areas or approaches eligible for SSHRC funding.
 However, the disciplinary coverage varies according to the involvement of the national agencies.
 Applicants who are uncertain of whether their proposal would be eligible should contact the relevant national agencies for clarification.